 Just after the recent reflections on Steven Pinker, Science & Humanities Together:

 Because of their discipline’s location at the borders of the institutionalized divide between the humanities and the social sciences, anthropologists have had the leisure to look both ways–and often enough took advantage of this duality.

 What we need to do today is to systematize the benefits of that doubly ambiguous location at the border between the humanities and the social sciences and between the Here and the Elsewhere.
 (Trouillot 2003:3)

-Here, an intersection with the First Year Seminar I am teaching on Tim Ingold’s Being Alive: Essays on Movement, Knowledge and Description:
+In this quote there is an intersection with a First Year Seminar I am teaching on Tim Ingold’s Being Alive: Essays on Movement, Knowledge and Description:

 The truth is that the propositions of art and architecture, to the extent that they carry force, must be grounded in a profound understanding of the lived world, and conversely that anthropological accounts of the manifold ways in which life is lived would be of no avail if they were not brought to bear on speculative inquiries into what the possibilities for human life might be.
 Thus art, architecture and anthropology have in common that they observe, describe and propose.
 (Ingold 2012:xi)

 Purpose of Anthropology: Addressing Rise of the Financiers

 “In no way can a symbolic analysis of globalization today avoid addressing the rise of the financiers” (Trouillot 2003:3).
 See the incredible essay series and bibliography posted by Keith Hart and Horacio Ortiz, The anthropology of money and finance: from ethnography to world history.
 See also Public Anthropology and Bill Gates: We Cannot Abandon Humanity and Rick Salutin’s The hour of anthropology may have struck in The Toronto Star.

 Of course, after the hubbub of Napoleon Chagnon’s Noble Savages: